imanshul/react-native-detect-frida/README.md

 [![Version](https://img.shields.io/npm/v/react-native-detect-frida)](https://www.npmjs.com/package/react-native-detect-frida)

-A React-Native library to detect if frida server is running or not
+A React-Native library to detect whether device is rooted or not.

 Remember!
 Detecting and hiding root are a cat and mouse game.